octobercms/docs/3.x/cms/components/resources.md

 ---
-subtitle: Attaches common resources to a page or layout.
+subtitle: Inject assets, variables and headers to the page.
 ---
 # Resources